bdeewang/bdeewang.github.io/index.md

 <br>

-<em>These statements should not sound revolutionary, and considering the current practices of the mathematical society, they are a pressing call to action.</em> - Prof. Ardila.
+<i style="font-size: inherit;">These statements should not sound revolutionary, and considering the current practices of the mathematical society, they are a pressing call to action.</em> - Prof. Ardila.

 </p>